denisrobert/VectorER/README.md

 ## Notes and caveats

-* The framework is **single-machine by design**: records and pair data live in process memory, and the vector index is the blocking engine.
-A distributed / SQL-planner based engine is intentionally out of scope for the current workload target.
+* The framework is **single-machine by design**: records and pair data live in memory, and the vector index is the blocking engine.
+The *distributed* batch executor (`vectorer.distributed`) parallelizes across a single machine's cores/processes and reproduces the single-process result exactly; cross-node / cluster scale-out and a distributed SQL planner are intentionally out of scope for the current workload target.
 * Array-based comparisons (`cosine`, `jaccard`, `array_intersect`,
   `pairwise_string_distance`) operate on list-valued columns natively — no special column typing or database casts are needed.